 It is the very nature of formalization that it makes implicit knowledge and ideas sufficiently explicit such that they can be treated by formal methods: algorithms and interactions that only rely on the form of the representation - nothing else.
 During the formalization process, we have to take quite a few choices that are usually left open in informal communication of ideas.
 The choices that are induced by particular formal systems - we call them foundational choices - are relatively well-understood and are generally unavoidable.
-For example, a quotient set can be represented by its canonical projection, by the partition of the base set into equivalence classes, by its defining equivalence relation, or in some cases by a function that returns canonical representatives.
-Sometimes only some of these choices can be represented by the underlying logical system.
-E.g., if undefinedness is not a primitive feature, we have to represent partial functions via workarounds like option types, functional relations, or default values.
+For example, a quotient set can be represented by its canonical projection, by the partition of the carrier set into equivalence classes, by its defining equivalence relation, or in some cases by a function that returns canonical representatives.
+Sometimes only some of the choices can be represented by the underlying logical system: E.g., we can represent partial functions using undefined values, option types, functional relations, or default values, and in particular the first option is often not supported.

-A particular motivating example from our teaching was the definition of a transition model δ as used in Turing machines or automata.
+A particular motivating example from our teaching was the definition of a transition model $\delta$ as used in Turing machines or automata.
 If we want to make this rigorous, we have to choose among several distinct options that include:

-- 1. δ is a relation in $(S \times A) \times S$ with elements of the form ((current state, action), successor state) (e.g. [Sak09, chapter 1.1.1]), - 2. δ is a function from $\mathcal{S} \times \mathcal{A}$ to \mathcal{PS} mapping (current state, action) to (set of possible successor states) (e.g. [HMU07, chapter 2.3.2]).
+- 1. $\delta$ is a relation in $(S \times A) \times S$ with elements of the form ((current state, action), successor state) (e.g. [Sak09, chapter 1.1.1]), - 2. $\delta$ is a function from $\mathcal{S} \times \mathcal{A}$ to $\mathcal{PS}$ mapping (current state, action) to (set of possible successor states) (e.g. [HMU07, chapter 2.3.2]).

 While obviously isomorphic, each particular choice entails a different treatment down the line.
-For example, to later define deterministic transition systems, we say that δ is a partial function (case 1) or that $|\delta(s,a)| \leq 1$ for all s,a (case 2).
-In the latter case, an additional definition is now needed for the partial function δ' mapping (s,a) to the unique element of $\delta(s,a)$ (if any), together with a remark that δ' will - by abuse of notation - also be written as δ .
+For example, to later define deterministic transition systems, we say that $\delta$ is a partial function (case 1) or that $|\delta(s,a)| \leq 1$ for all s,a (case 2).
+In the latter case, an additional definition is now needed for the partial function $\delta'$ mapping (s,a) to the unique element of $\delta(s,a)$ (if any), together with a remark that $\delta'$ will - by abuse of notation - also be written as $\delta$ .
 These down-the-line choices can have major influence on the overall exposition in, e.g., a textbook.